 Robin recently had her three-year check-up and is still cancer-free, though she says the “fear of it coming back never really goes away.”

 Laughter, she says, has been a way for her to cope in those darkest of days.

-Robin is living proof that it is possible to live, laugh and love while the uncertainty of breast cancer returning lingers.
+Robin is living proof that it is possible to live, laugh, and love, while the uncertainty of breast cancer returning always lingers.

-In 2016, an estimated 246,660 new cases of invasive breast cancer are expected to be diagnosed in women in the U.S., along with 61,000 new cases of non-invasive (in situ) breast cancer, according to Breastcancer.org.
-And, about 1 in 8 U.S. women (about 12%) will develop invasive breast cancer over the course of her lifetime.
+In 2016, an estimated 246,660 new cases of invasive breast cancer are expected to be diagnosed in women in the U.S., along with 61,000 new cases of non-invasive breast cancer, according to Breastcancer.org.
+And, about 1 in 8 U.S. women (about 12%) will develop invasive breast cancer over the course of their lifetime.
 About 40,450 women will die from breast cancer.

 “Stay strong,” she implores.
 “Stay away from negativity and drama.
-Surround yourself with things that make your soul feel beautiful .
+Surround yourself with things that make your soul feel beautiful.
 Music.
 Flowers.
 Plant vegetables.
-Walk outside everyday and look up at the sky.
-Its so beautiful.
-Take time for you.
+Walk outside every day and look up at the sky.
+It’s so beautiful.
+Take time for yourself.
 Surround yourself with good people.
 People who make you laugh.
-Who build you up.
+Who builds you up.
 Who refuse to allow you to feel sorry for yourself.
-Don't worry if your hair falls out.
+Don’t worry if your hair falls out.
 It comes back so much nicer.
-Don't worry if you lose your breasts.
-Its just breasts.
+Don’t worry if you lose your breasts.
+It’s just breasts.
 And besides, you can get implants.”

 If you have been diagnosed, Patti Allen, Senior Director, Mission Delivery Eastern Division of the American Cancer Society, says to call their hotline (1-800-227-2345).
 You can seek the answers you need 24 hours a day, 365 days per year over the phone.